Call us today from 9:30am: +44 117 313 3300

 Day 6 - Set Off and Saddle Up

-Today after a hearty breakfast you'll travel further south to Hacienda La Alegría in Machachi.
-The journey will take just under 3 hours, but it will be an incredibly scenic drive as you traverse the mountain range.
+Today after a hearty breakfast, you'll travel further south to Hacienda La Alegría in Machachi.
+The journey will take just under three hours, but it will be an incredibly scenic drive as you traverse the mountain range.

-La Alegría is a warm lodge which celebrates the tradition and customs of the local chagras - the highland people.
-In goat-skin chaps and woollen ponchos, these people welcome tourists and demonstrate their centuries old techniques for herding cattle.
+La Alegría is a warm lodge that celebrates the traditions and customs of the local chagras - the highland people.
+In goat-skin chaps and woollen ponchos, these people welcome tourists and demonstrate their centuries-old techniques for herding cattle.
 The skill on horseback and knowledge of Andean paramo surrounding are nothing short of legendary, and it is with this insight that you'll be introduced to the land.
-This is where your proper riding excursions begin, with the chagras as your inspiration for the journey you'll explore the grasslands framed by ancient volcanoes, highland plateaus and rivers that flow down the Andes all the way to the Amazon.
-Today's ride time is 5 hours long, however you'll be well equipped with lunch and snacks along the way.
+This is where your proper riding excursions begin, with the chagras as your inspiration for the journey, you'll explore the grasslands framed by ancient volcanoes, highland plateaus, and rivers that flow down the Andes all the way to the Amazon.
+Today's ride time is five hours long, however, you'll be well-equipped with lunch and snacks along the way.

 Nestle in for nights by the hacienda's roaring fire and eat delicious Ecuadorian food.
 Rest well in humungous beds before your onward excursions in days to follow.